 - DAMP Pedal

 Regarding its voice architecture, the Jupiter-4 is the only Jupiter synthesizer with a single VCO per voice.
 All other Jupiters offer two fully equipped VCOs.
-The onboard VCO/SubOsc philosophy was picked up by Roland again in the early 80ies with the introduction of Juno-6/60 and Juno-106.
-But somehow these instruments sound more like 2-oscillator-synthesizers (probably thanks to mixable waveforms), whereas the Jupiter-4 sounds clearly like a 1 VCO-per-voice instrument.
+The onboard OSC/SubOsc philosophy was picked up by Roland again in the early 80ies with the introduction of Juno-6/60 and Juno-106 (this time with DCOs).
+Interestingly, the Junos sound more like 2-oscillator-synthesizers (probably thanks to the mixable waveforms, incl.
+PWM), whereas the Jupiter-4 sounds clearly like a 1-VCO-per-voice instrument.
 Quite thin at times!
-That’s not really bad, and I guess it’s even part of the instrument’s individual character.
+That’s not really bad, and I guess it’s even part of the instrument’s very personal sound character.

-Last but not least: Jupiter-4 envelopes are extremely fast.
-Again I believe they are the best of all Jupiter synthesizers (even better than those of the Jupiter-8).
+Last but not least: The Jupiter-4 envelopes.
+They are extremely fast.
+I believe they are the best of all Jupiter synthesizers (even better than those of the Jupiter-8).

 Sound & Performance